 Today, you will embark on a full day tour by car through Bagan.
 Learning through the eyes of your experienced guide, the focus of this tour introduces the best known temples of the area.
 Your adventure begins with a climb to the top of a pagoda, from where you can truly appreciate the iconic temple views.
 It is this enchanting scenery, that puts Bagan on the map.
 After time for plenty of photos, your exploration continues to other nearby temples, including some that are several centuries old.
 Places like the Ananda, Dhammayangyi, Sulamani, and Thatbyinnyu will certainly impress you.

 This afternoon, you will stop for lunch at a local restaurant, before riding by horse cart to the Pyathagyi Pagoda at 4:00 PM.
 You will arrive just in time to admire the colorful sunset.
-Between the captivating scenery and the refreshing drinks served by your guide, this activity promises the perfect end to the perfect day.
+Enjoy the enchanting scenery, as your guide serves refreshing beverages and another beautiful day in Bagan comes to an end.
 Please note that during this tour, whenever you pass by a temple that interests you, you can simply ask your guide to pull over.
 There is no set schedule, so you can discover the attractions at your leisure, catered entirely to your requests.
 (This service is on a private basis.)

 Today you will hop in your 4X4 vehicle and set off the beaten track to experience the daily life of the surrounding local villages.
 In the village you may see local women carrying firewood to the market against the stark sun.
 Your first stop will be at the Nyaung Gyi village you where you will visit a blacksmith workshop.